kinsomicrote/jioke.me/src/_notes/2019-09-28-who-are-the-members-of-your-village.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">How to find a mentor:<br><br>🚫 Don’t ask them to mentor<br>💬 Just ask (specific) questions<br>📊 Apply their insights<br>🔥 Follow up w/ results<br>♻️ Repeat</p>&mdash; Marc Köhlbrugge (@marckohlbrugge) <a href="https://twitter.com/marckohlbrugge/status/930120551439437824?ref_src=twsrc%5Etfw">November 13, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-So I started asking questions, and my questions will follow with a list of what I had tried and the result.
-This was better than going in blindfolds searching for a mentor on a path I was not sure of.
-I set me first to seek for answers to my questions.
+So I started asking questions, and my questions will follow with a list of what I had tried and the results I got.
+This was better than going in blindfolds, searching for a mentor on a path I was not sure of.
+I set out first to seek for answers to my questions.
 Thanks to Google, I always returned with better knowledge than when I started.

 I was able to replicate this in other aspects of my life.
-Instead of seeking someone's view on a topic without doing my homework.
+Instead of seeking for someone's view on a topic without doing my homework.
 I started by understanding the topic, develop a list of questions and answers, then try to figure out the answer to the question that set me on that path.

 As I envolved, it dawned on me that instead of having one individual who I learn from, I could also learn from a collection of people.
 This has been a primary source of learning for me, alongside reading and other methods I use.